 - And last, but not least, we will have fun!

 In a client centered approach, it is essential to the healing process that I work in a collaborative team of healthcare providers to deliver effective treatment.
 You are the focal point of this collaborative process.
 In every session, I work to bring enthusiasm, thoughtfulness, warmth, and evidence-based practice into the nutrition counseling process to help clients recover from disordered eating and eating disorders.
-With nearly a decade of experience in nutrition counseling, my training is from the roots of a non-diet, Intuitive Eating, and respect for all bodies model, to develop a supportive, sustainable nutrition path with each person.
+With nearly a decade of experience in nutrition counseling, my training is from the roots of a non-diet, Health At Every Size (R), and respect for all bodies model, to develop a supportive, sustainable nutrition path with each person.

 “In sessions with Liz I have felt comfortable feeling emotions I often shy away from and I have shared and described vulnerabilities that I do not often expose.
 Liz has taught me so many practical tools that I use now in my everyday life, she has gently nudged me to expand my perspective and find new, positive meanings and experiences with food and body image, and she has supported me as I’ve enhanced my compassion for myself.
 I always leave Liz’s office feeling empowered, hopeful, and with increased self-love.”